pslucas0212/AWS-Technology/README.md

   - Unlike SNS, SES sends HTML emails

 #### Auditing, Monitoring, and Logging
+These services give you insight into how well your systems are performing and help you proactively find and resolve errors.
 - CloudWatch - CloudWatch is a collection of services that help you monitor and observe your cloud resources.
+- CloudWatch Alarms can notify you if an EC2 instance goes into the stopped state or usage goes above a certain utilization.
+- CloudWatch event rule can notify you when root user API calls are detected in your account indicating root user activity.
+  - Collects metrics, logs, and events
+  - Detect anomalies in your environmentCreate a CloudWatch event rule to notify you when root user API calls are detected in your account indicating root user activity.
+  - Set alarms
+  - Visualize logs
 - CloudTrail - CloudTrail tracks user activity and API calls within your account.
+- You can troubleshoot events over the past 90 days using the CloudTrail event history log to find the specific time an event occurred on a per-Region basis.
+You can create a custom trail to extend past 90 days.
+  - Log and retain account activity
+  - Track activity through the console, SDKs, and CLI
+  - Identify which user made changes
+  - Detect unusual activity in your account